yegor256/blog/_drafts/recruiters.md

 open source projects with a prize fund of $1M.
 It's very likely that the best people will come to you to compete for this money.
 There you will have a chance to talk to them.
 You don't have a million dollars to give away just to hire the best people?
-Sad.
-Maybe you can organize a workshop where people meet to discuss Java and invite those who you want to approach.
+Sad...
+Maybe you can organize a workshop where people meet to discuss Java and invite those who you want to approach?
 There are many options.
-Just give them something they are interested in and they will come to you.
+Just give them something they are interested in and they will know you.

 ## Formal Emails Get Deleted